Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Experiments

-\textbf{Statistically efficient estimation:} Finally, we show the benefits of our efficient estimation strategy over simple plug-in estimators.
-A statistically efficient estimator is the unbiased estimator with the lowest variance \cite{Kennedy.2022}.
-Hence, confounding-robust policies based on efficiently estimated bounds are learned better in low sample settings than those based on plug-in approaches.
-Therefore, we report the performance when we vary the number of training samples.
+\textbf{Semi-parametrically efficient estimation:} Finally, we show the benefits of our efficient estimation strategy over simple plug-in estimators.
+A semi-parametrically efficient estimator is the unbiased estimator with the lowest variance \citep{Kennedy.2022,vanderVaart.1998}.
+Hence, policies based on efficiently estimated bounds are learned better in low sample settings than those based on plug-in approaches.
+Therefore, we report the performance when we vary the number of training samples $\mathcal{D}_n$.
 Here, we compare our method against a na\"ive plug-in estimator of our sharp bounds based on Proposition~\ref{prop:sharp_value}.
-We again report the regret over a randomized baseline policy.
-When we reduce the number of samples in $\mathcal{D}_n$ for training, we see a decrease in the performance of both methods, yet to a different extent. \textbf{Figure}~\ref{fig:efficient_estimation} shows that our method performs better in low sample settings which is due to our statistically efficient estimation strategy.
-Further, our method achieves larger performance gains when increasing the sample size.
+We again report the regret over a randomized baseline policy. \textbf{Figure}~\ref{fig:efficient_estimation} shows that our method performs better in low sample settings, and achieves larger performance gains when increasing the sample size.